-Tomato plants ring culture allows roots access to a large volume of water and nutrients with being grown in a soil medium.
+Tomato plant ring culture allows roots access to a large volume of water and nutrients with being grown in a soil medium.
 Simply put, the tomato plant is grown in a bottomless ring or pot that is partially submerged in a water retaining base.
 Because tomato plants have strong root systems with an ample tap root, tomato ring culture growing is an ideal method for cultivation in the greenhouse.
-Ring culture is not necessarily ideal for other types of plants; however, chili and sweet peppers, chrysanthemums, and eggplant may all benefit from this type of cultivation.
+Ring culture isn’t necessarily ideal for other types of plants; however, chili and sweet peppers, chrysanthemums, and eggplant may all benefit from this type of cultivation.

 Tomato Plants Ring Culture Growing

 Prepare the bed a couple of weeks prior to planting the tomatoes to allow the aggregate to warm.
 Clean the growing area to prevent contamination from preceding crops or infected soils.
 If digging a trench, the depth should be no more than 10 inches (25 cm.) and no less than 6 inches (15 cm.).
 A lining of polythene pierced with drainage holes will keep the soil from contaminating the aggregate mix.

 Additionally at this time, consider how you want to stake the plants.
 The commonly used bamboo poles will work if you have a dirt floor or if you have a poured floor or other permanent floor, the tomatoes can be tied to supports bolted to the roof glazing bars.
 Or, another method is to drop strings suspended from the roof down into the bottomless pots prior to planting.
 Then, plant the tomato seedlings in their medium along with the string, whereupon the tomato will be compelled to grow up and against that support.